-- Court appointed Executive commmittee member and class counsel in In re Cattle Antitrust Litigation, representing ranchers and live cattle traders alleging a conspiracy among the "Big 4" meatpacking firms to supress prices for fed cattle and commodities manipulation of live cattle futures traded on the Chicago Mercantile Exchange.
+- Court appointed Executive committee member and class counsel in In re Cattle Antitrust Litigation, representing ranchers and live cattle traders alleging a conspiracy among the "Big 4" meatpacking firms to suppress prices for fed cattle and commodities manipulation of live cattle futures traded on the Chicago Mercantile Exchange.

 - Court appointed Discovery Committee Co-Chair in In re Effexor XR Antitrust Litigation for a putative class of direct purchasers of brand name and generic equivalents of extended release venlafaxine hydrochloride capsules against drug manufacturers.
 Among the claims, Defendants are alleged to have delayed market entry of generic versions and entered into reverse payment settlements.

 - Representation as sole lead counsel in In re North Sea Brent Crude Oil Futures Litigation, No. 13-md-02475 (ALC) (S.D.N.Y.)

 Some of Ms. Lerner's other relevant experience includes:

 - Representation of a whistleblower in State of New York v.
 Moody’s Corp., alleging millions of dollars of tax fraud using a sham captive insurance company for over a decade regarding domestic and international transactions.

 - Maverick v.
 Valeant Pharmaceuticals International, Inc., alleging that Valeant materially misrepresented its business model, touting artificial and unsustainable growth that was enabled by the company’s deceptive and illegal conduct.